 Stream-Of-Consciousness

 This probably goes without saying, but when I can’t think of anything else to do, I just write whatever comes to mind, without really thinking about it.
-Usually, at this point, I write about other tasks I plan to do during the day, but it doesn’t always have to be that…
+Sometimes I write about other tasks I might do later in the day, but it doesn’t always have to be that.

 …Well, that’s it!
 Hopefully at least some of this helps someone out there…